by Balazs Fejes, Director, Software Engineering, EPAM Hong Kong

-You’ll need to sign up for a WeChat Official Account, see some good instructions here , again you’ll need a local entity.
+You’ll need to sign up for a WeChat Official Account.
+See some good instructions here, and remember that, yet again, you’ll need a local entity.

-There are many aesthetic differences: colours, shapes, signs might have a different meaning in local culture.
-But you’ll have to study local best practices, customs related to user experience design as well.
+There are many aesthetic differences: colors, shapes, and signs might have a different meaning in local culture.
+But you’ll have to study local best practices and customs related to user experience design as well.
 If you visit a typical Chinese eCommerce webpage, you’ll notice the significantly higher information density there.

 Mobile UX tends to be a little bit cleaner and closer to western tastes, probably because apps on your phone don’t need to wait for the network to fetch the next page.
 But there are different UX patterns local consumers are used to.
 You can find a really useful article here that describes these key patterns.